Center ForTrauma Resilient Communities

 Trauma-informed care is not just for organizations like Crossnore.
 Every business, school, neighborhood, home, church, and organization will benefit from trauma-informed care training.
 The Center for Trauma Resilient Communities offers customized training to meet the needs of your group, team, or organization.
-These sessions range from half-day workshops in the basics of trauma-informed care to five-day intensives that delve deeper into how you can effectively respond to those who have experienced trauma.
+These sessions range from half-day workshops in the basics of trauma-informed care to three-day intensives that delve deeper into how you can effectively respond to those who have experienced trauma.
 Contact us today to find out how we can customize a training to fit your specific needs.

 Center for Trauma ResilientCommunities